-world's Net Zero agenda and plan to set a science-based

-scope 3 target in the next 2 years.

-Investment in Yes Our R&D programs are what enable us to deliver our

-R&D strategy for a cleaner, healthier world.
-In 2019/20 we

-invested £199 million in R&D, including £23 million of

-capitalised R&D, which represents around 5% of our annual

-sales.
-Climate change awareness has shifted our strategy

-to developing products and services that enable a transition

-to a low carbon world, therefore this is where we focus our

-R&D expenditure.

-We are especially focussed on developing new cathode

-materials for the next generation of electric vehicles,

-catalyst technologies to enable the production of clean

-hydrogen and next generation fuel cell catalyst and

-electrochemical membrane assemblies.

-Recently, we have acquired silicon

-based anode material intellectual property

-from 3M and will now use our R&D skills to

-to maximise it benefits by combining it with our

-leading cathode materials.

-We are also using our R&D expertise to enable the

-chemical industry to switch to alternative feedstocks, to

-support a lower carbon future.
-For example, our

-expertise in the generation, purification

-and chemical modification of syngas

-opens the door to renewable feedstocks,

-efficient manufacturing and low

-carbon technologies.

-Syngas is a mixture of hydrogen,

-carbon monoxide and carbon dioxide,

-produced by converting any carbon

-comes from

-coal or natural gas, but now things like

-municipal solid waste or renewable

-biomass can be used to make syngas.

-Through our R&D partnership with BP, we developed and

-scaled up a process based on Fischer

-Tropsch (FT) technology to economically

-convert synthesis gas generated from

-waste into waxes suitable for

-the production of diesel and jet fuel.

-Compared with

-conventional fixed bed tubular reactors,

-the new system reduces capital expenditure by around 50% and enables the FT process to be economically scaled down to a size suitable for waste and / or biomass gasification.
-(Annual Report 2020 page 21) Operations Yes Realisation of the impact climate change on the world caused us to set our first operational carbon footprint reduction target as early as 2006.
-Over the next 10 years we successful halved the scope 1 + 2 carbon intensity of our global manufacturing operations per unit sales.
-In 2017 we set a follow on goal to reduce our operations carbon intensity by a further 25%, and are on target to achieve this in advance of our 2025 deadline.
-To further support this goal in January 2020 we set a target to increase the amount of mount of renewable electricity we procure to 60% by 2020, from a 2019 baseline of 24%.
-(Annual Report page 38) During FY2019/20 we have completed our first comprehensive assessment of the scope 3 carbon footprint of our operations, which is reported for the first time in this CDP disclosure, We are now considered what goals we can set to reduce this footprint going forward, in support of the world's Net Zero agenda.
+Investment in R&D Yes Our R&D programs are what enable us to deliver our strategy for a cleaner, healthier world.
+In 2020/21 we invested £194 million in R&D and 19% of that spend was directly on development of products that directly support the low carbon economy (see Annual Report 2021 page 59).
+We are especially focussed on developing new cathode materials for the next generation of electric vehicles, catalyst technologies to enable the production of clean hydrogen and next generation fuel cell catalyst and electrochemical membrane assemblies.
+We are also using our R&D expertise to enable the chemical industry to switch to alternative feedstocks, to support a lower carbon future.
+For example, our expertise in the generation, purification and chemical modification of syngas opens the door to renewable feedstocks, efficient manufacturing and low carbon technologies.
+Syngas is a mixture of hydrogen, carbon monoxide and carbon dioxide, produced by converting any carbon containing material into a gaseous form.
+Syngas traditionally comes from coal or natural gas, but now things like municipal solid waste or renewable biomass can be used to make syngas.
+Through our R&D partnership with BP, we developed and scaled up a process based on Fischer Tropsch (FT) technology to economically convert synthesis gas generated from waste into waxes suitable for the production of diesel and jet fuel.
+Compared with conventional fixed bed tubular reactors, the new system reduces capital expenditure by around 50% and enables the FT process to be economically scaled down to a size suitable for waste and / or biomass gasification.
+(Annual Report 2020 page 21) Operations Yes (Annual Report 2020 page 21) Realisation of the impact climate change could have on the world caused us to set our first operational carbon footprint reduction target as early as 2006.
+We met our first target and have continued to expand our ambition ever since.
+In April 2021 we committed to net zero by 2040 and set a science-based GHG reduction targets in line with the Business Ambition for 1.5C.
+We have committed to our 33% absolute reduction in scope 1 + 2 GHG emissions by 2030, even as we grow our business.
+In further support this goal we also have a target to increase the amount of mount of renewable electricity we procure to 60% by 2025 (Annual Report 2021 page 67 -68)